 - The Rathaus Film Festival normally begins at the end of June.
 This free open-air event on the Rathausplatz square (in front of town hall) features a giant screen showing concerts…mainly operatic performances and classical music, but also other genres.

 The Rathaus Film Festival swarms with people and not just for the music – the huge number of food and drink stands serve an international mix of gastronomic treats throughout the afternoon and evening.

 By now, many of the cafés, famous coffeehouses, bars and similar establishments have put out their chairs, tables and sunshades so you can enjoy coffee and cake (or beer and Schnitzel) in the June sun.

-You have two top options here:
+You have three top options here:

 - Enjoy continental street-side coffee culture, debating Proust and Kafka (or the coming football season) among the bustle of city life.
 Or…

 - Take the D tram out to Nussdorf or the 38 tram to Grinzing (both leave from, for example, Schottentor station in the centre).
 Then walk up to the Heuriger (wine taverns)in the leafy suburbs, with their in-house wines and buffets bursting with local fare.

 - Beer loves might also like the five-day open-air Vienna Beer Festival, where brewers big and small come together in the very centre of Vienna